XanderXAJ/google-music-ratings-sync/README.md

 ## Usage

-First create a `.credentials` file in the same directory as the scripts containing the account's e-mail address, a generated app password, and [a valid `android_id` as specified by Unofficial Google Music API][android_id]:
+Create a `.credentials` file in the same directory as the scripts containing the account's e-mail address, a generated app password, and [a valid `android_id` as specified by Unofficial Google Music API][android_id]:

 ```
 [login]